 Our attorneys have lectured to brain injury associations, lawyer’s groups, and medical associations on brain injury.
 They have authored articles published in legal publications, medical books, and journals on the legal aspects of traumatic brain injury and proper legal representation of brain injury victims.
 They have received many awards and honors for representation and advocacy on behalf of brain injury survivors.

-We are honored that our senior partner, SHANA DE CARO is an officer of the Brain Injury Association of America and is serving her second term as a member of the Board of Directors of the Brain Injury Association of America.
-Shana was the first female chair of the Traumatic Brain Injury Litigation Group, which is devoted to representing victims of brain damage.
+We are honored that our senior partner, SHANA DE CARO serves as Chairwoman of the Brain Injury Association of America.
+Shana was also the first female chair of the Traumatic Brain Injury Litigation Group, which is devoted to representing victims of brain damage.

 MICHAEL V. KAPLEN is a Professorial Lecturer in Law at the George Washington University Law School, teaching the only course devoted to traumatic brain injury law in the nation.
-He served three terms as president of the Brain Injury Association of New York State and chaired the prestigious New York State Traumatic Brain Injury Services Coordinating Council for seven years where he still serves as a member.
+He served three terms as president of the Brain Injury Association of New York State and chairs the prestigious New York State Traumatic Brain Injury Services Coordinating Council.

 Our firm is the only firm in the United States whose two partners have both served as chairs of the American Association for Justice, Traumatic Brain Injury Litigation Group.
 Both of our attorneys have been selected as New York Super Lawyers.
 Shana De Caro and Michael Kaplen served as the attorneys for the Brain Injury Association of America in legal proceedings before the United States Third Circuit Court of Appeals and the United States Supreme Court objecting to and seeking to overturn the unjust settlement reached in the NFL class-action brain injury lawsuit.